How to Maximize the Allicin in Garlic| Updated: Jun 12, 2019

 Allicin has three characteristics that make it an important tool in natural wellness protocols.
 This includes benefits for simple at-home use as well as more complex cases treated clinically by practitioners.

-- Allicin exhibits strong anti-fungal, anti-bacterial, anti-parasitic and anti-viral properties.
+- Allicin is a natural antifungal, anti-bacterial, anti-parasitic and anti-viral substance.
 No single pharmaceutical drug has this same broad spectrum anti-microbial benefit.
 (2)

 - Ingestion of allicin does not harm beneficial gut microbes or reduce their diversity, unlike many pharmaceutical drugs.
 In fact, initial research suggests that ingestion of garlic acts as a prebiotic, increasing microbial richness and diversity with a marked increase in the beneficial and immune stimulating bacteria, Lactobacillus and Clostridia species.
 These changes occur within a 3-month period.
 (4)